versionminus/versionminus/README.md

 - verify that all router methods follow the pattern: schema -> router -> service -> repo -> model
 - implement soft deletes in all models
 - implement garbage collector for soft deleted items
+- style all components in css files ONLY